- AMYGDALA: Lying

 hemispheres—that are separated by a deep groove

-down the center from the back of the brain to the forehead.
+down the center from the back of the brain to the

-called the corpus callosum which
+neuron branches called the corpus callosum which

-is relatively larger in women’s brains than in
+is relatively larger in women’s brains than

-outer 3 millimeters of “gray matter” is
+connected.
+The outer 3 millimeters of “gray

-the cerebral
+matter” is the cerebral

 cortex which consists of closely packed

-neurons that control most of our body functions, including
+neurons that control most of our body functions,

-the mysterious state of consciousness, the senses,
+including the mysterious state of consciousness,

-the body’s motor skills, reasoning and language.
+the senses, the body’s motor skills, reasoning

 |